Makssadilov2702/Loginom/README.md

-# Project: Data Analysis Using Loginom
+# Data Analysis Using Loginom

 This project demonstrates the capabilities of **Loginom**, a professional platform for data analytics, ETL, and machine learning.
 Loginom provides a user-friendly interface for data processing, predictive modeling, and automation of analytical workflows.